actualbudget/docs/docs/advanced/oauth-auth.md

 - Passwordless.id

 :::tip
-Each provider has different requirements, see Auth0 for example, you have to change the USER for your own settings:
+Each provider has different requirements, see Auth0 for example, you have to change for your own settings:

 ![](/static/img/oauth/provider-requirement.png)
 :::